 Description

-This quick and easy Vegan Quinoa Breakfast Bowl recipe is absolutely delicious and full of amazing health benefits.
-It offers a complete source of plant-based protein, healthy fats, and dietary fiber.
+This quick and easy vegan quinoa breakfast bowl is absolutely delicious and full of amazing health benefits.
+It offers a complete source of plant-based protein, healthy fats and dietary fiber.
 It's a cozy, nutritious and filling breakfast and a protein-rich alternative to oatmeal.

 Ingredients